szabadkai/rivet-cli/.github/CONTRIBUTING.md

 A pre-push git hook is already configured that will:
 - ✅ Check code formatting with `cargo fmt --check`
 - ✅ Run library tests to ensure nothing is broken
-- ⚠️ Show clippy warnings (informational only)
+- ❌ Enforce clippy warnings as errors (will block push)

-This means **you can't push unformatted code or failing tests** - the hook will prevent it automatically.
+This means **you can't push unformatted code, failing tests, or clippy warnings** - the hook will prevent it automatically.

 ### Development Commands